wenyan-lang/wenyan/README.md

 ## Syntax Cheatsheet

-A context-free grammar description is under construction.
-Meanwhile, please check the cheatsheet below, or look into `src/parser.js` to learn about the syntax.
+You can find the Language Specification [here](https://wy-lang/spec) (WIP).
+To get started, you can also check the cheatsheet below, or look into `src/parser.js` to learn more.
 Be sure to check out the examples from the online IDE too!

 ### Variables